cyberghimire/LibraryMangementAPI/README.md

 python librarymanagement.py
 ```
 <br>
 The database used in this project is SQLite.
-So, you'll need DB Browser for SQLite installed on your computer.
+So, you'll need DB Browser for SQLite installed on your computer in order to view the database.
 <br> <br>
 API usage documentation: <br>